-Meanwhile, Little Flower has become more of an intentional parish, a place of worship that people who live farther away seek out because they enjoy the people, the music and the liturgies.
+Little Flower also has become an in-

-Although the music liturgies are no longer broadcast live, Little Flower's musical tradition thrives.
-The adult, youth and children's choirs recorded musical CDs in 2006 and 2008.
-Proceeds from the sale of "Through the Rose Window" and "Christmas Through the Rose Window" benefited the Tuition Assistance Fund, which began to be strained as families suffered in a poor economy.
-A 12-song, Christmas release was scheduled for late 2010.
+tentional parish, a place of worship that people who live farther away seek out because they enjoy the people, the music, and the liturgies.
+Although the music liturgies are no longer broadcast live in the United States and Canada, Little Flower's musical tradition thrives.
+The adult, youth, and children's choirs recorded musical CDs in 2006, 2008, and 2010.
+Proceeds from the sale of economy.
+Little Flower also continued to promote widespread participation in school musicals, such as The Music Man Jr., as well as the school's multimedia arts program.
+Both programs are consid-